e-gov/GOVSSO/TechnicalSpecification.md

 The process of acquiring a new authentication token is similar to initial user authentication.

 1. The client application redirects user agent to GOVSSO authorization endpoint for an authorization code.
-2. Upon receiving the authorization code, the client application (usually backend) makes a request to the GOVSSO token endpoint.
+2. Upon receiving the authorization code, the client application makes a request to the GOVSSO token endpoint.

 ***Example GOVSSO session update request***
 ````